 A seasoned marketing professional, before joining her husband in business Catherine served as marketing director for Westfield UTC mall.
 Though her strong suit is marketing and business development, she also oversees human resources and finances.

 David, meanwhile, serves as McCullough’s principal landscape architect.
 A graduate of Cal Poly University, San Luis Obispo, he formed McCullough Landscape Architecture in 1999 as a sole proprietor.

 In overseeing all aspects of project design and production, he says he’s more imaginative and less organized than his wife.
 Yet he brings a mindfulness and easy-going temperament to the role that is well suited to the serene landscapes he designs in his clients’ vision.

 David’s passion for landscape architecture led to the company’s founding.
-While MLA champions an empathetic approach to the landscape, empathy also shines through in the couple’s others-focused attitude.
+While McCullough champions an empathetic approach to the landscape, empathy also shines through in the couple’s others-focused attitude.

 “People, and human need in general, are the driving force behind all our projects,” David says.
 “While some landscape architects are energized by the prospect of bringing their own vision to life, what moves us is creating a better human experience for others.”